Lawrence-lugs/mosaic-ic.github.io/MOSAIC Bootcamp Documentation/mosaicdocumain.md

 >
 >I actually learned and experienced more than what I anticipated.
 It was inspiring to see how professionals help each other in developing an open-source community.
 The tools are free, the knowledge are free, and you get an abundant amount of support.
 This is the step forward to make programmatic IC design a part of the current college curriculums.
 On top of that, I am convinced that programmatic IC design improves the productivity of a designer.
 I am not really good with layouts but after this bootcamp, I could immediately draw and see my circuits after coding the floorplan in a few mins!
 This truly was a great experience.
 I will never forget this opportunity 🙂

+Youngmin Oh

+>As an analog circuit designer I had only a little experience about design automation and programming languages.
+It was a wonderful opportunity where I could learn more about different open-source and design automation tools.

+Seonghyun Park

+>This bootcamp is one step closer to open-source analog IC design.
+Although good open-source software has already been developed, the absence of documentation makes it hard for analog circuit designers to use them.
+In addition, it's more difficult to access them as the community is not active, unlike the software field.
+I have learned about different perspectives as well as approaches for research from bootcamp participants with different background and experience.

 ## Tutorials and notes